mandeepairborne/samweb/content/tricks/index.md

 ### Navbar

-You can make navbar have more classic look:
+You can make navbar have more traditional look:

 ![classic navabr](https://files.catbox.moe/wd9nal.png)